 - Office 365, SharePoint Framework and beyond

-Within the last seven days, as protocols are being put into place by governments, video communication such as Zoom, Skype, and Teams have trended heavily, as businesses look to optimize their lines of communication.
+Within the last seven days, protocols are being put into place by governments, and video communication such as Zoom, Skype, and Teams have trended heavily, as businesses look to optimize their lines of communication.
 It looks like the resurgence of Teams has come in the nick of time.

 However, these platforms are great at what they are individually designed to do, and let’s be honest many have preferred those services in the past – Teams had a lot of catching up to do in terms of usability.